Kiyosh31/amazezone/README.md

 1. [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 2. [Node v18.16.1](https://nodejs.org/en/blog/release/v18.16.1)

-- I recommend using [FNM](https://github.com/Schniz/fnm) this is a node version manager very useful and wasy to install
+- I recommend using [FNM](https://github.com/Schniz/fnm) this is a node version manager very useful and easy to install

 3. [Go v1.18.1](https://tip.golang.org/doc/go1.18)

 # Instructions

-0. Start docker desktop
+1. Start docker desktop
-1. Download and install minikube with other necessary tools
+2. Download and install minikube with other necessary tools

    ```console
    make setup-linux
    ```

-2. Setup minikube and enable all necessary tools to communicate
+3. Setup minikube and enable all necessary tools to communicate

    ```console
    make config-linux
    ```

-3. Install dependencies
+4. Install dependencies

    ```console
    make dependencies
    ```

+5. In folder `/k8s` create a `secrets.yaml` like the example file, this file contains all the needed secrets for the project to run

-4. Run te project
+6. Run te project

    ```console
    make dev
    ```

-5. Open a new terminal and run
+7. Open a new terminal and run

    ```console
    minikube tunnel